leaherb/leaherb/README.md

 - 👋  Hi, I’m Leah Erb
-- 👀 I’m interested in developing tools to help clever folks save the world, and discovering how to write technical documents that do not bore.
+- 👀  I’m interested in developing tools to help clever folks save the world.
-- 🌱 I’m currently learning Alexa development and packaging Alexa skills, and various data and CI/CD pipeline tools.
+- 🌱  I’m currently learning Alexa dev, CI/CD pipelines, and technical writing that does not bore.
 - 💞️  I’m looking to collaborate on developing tools to help save the world.
 - 📫  How to reach me: leah@leaherb.com

 <!---
 leaherb/leaherb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.